akshayjshah/blog/posts/automating-gmail-with-appsscript.md

 and all the other mail you skim when you have the time and skip if you're busy.

 Triaging these emails manually can be an exhausting game of whack-a-mole.
-But if you're a Gmail user, there's hope---you can use [AppsScript](https://www.google.com/script/start/) to automate big parts of the job.
+But if you're a Gmail user, there's hope --- you can use [AppsScript](https://www.google.com/script/start/) to automate big parts of the job.
 Best of all, it's free!
 In this post, I'll walk you through creating your first AppsScript project and give you a taste of what you can accomplish.
 (Hat